awassink/docker-training/README.md

 Step 2.
 Create an docker image of the Java REST service

 The Java REST service is a simple JavaEE web app that is ready available in the three-tier-app/backend folder.
 This WAR file can be run with tomcat 8.5, so create a Docker image based on https://hub.docker.com/_/tomcat/ using a Docker file.
+Copy the war file to /usr/local/tomcat/webapps/cddb.war in the image.

 Link the cddb_mysql container to mysql so the application can connect to mysql.
 Give the backend container the name cddb_backend so it can be linked later on.
 Bind the tomcat port
 (8080) to a local port and check that the REST service is available using a browser or other tool (http://<dockerhost>:<bindport>/cddb/rest/).